AlfredShaw9/dapper-tipples/README.md

 ## Timeframe & Working Team

 The timeframe of this code was 2 days.
 Wednesday the 22nd at 12pm of November to the 24th at 1pm.
-This project was a collabaration between Benedict Norton and Alfred Shaw.
+This project was a collaboration between Benedict Norton and Alfred Shaw.

-## Technologies Used
+## Technologies used

 Technologies used are as follows:
 <li>VS code</li>